 Health Care Bill Sharing

-What is a healthcare bill sharing organization (sometimes called Medical Bill Sharing)?
+What is a healthcare bill-sharing organization (sometimes called Medical Bill Sharing)?
 It is a group of people that have come together to share some of their medical bills.
-That sounds pretty simple, but there’s quite a few of these groups and what the offer is all over the place.
+That sounds pretty simple, but there are quite a few of these groups, and what the offer is all over the place.

-Now, that organization helps members families with burial and memorial service expenses (up to certain limits…you still need life insurance) and shares some expenses related to adoption.
-Membership driven not only means the members have input, but also that it is the members monthly fees that are used to share the medical bills of others.
+Now, that organization helps members’ families with burial and memorial service expenses (up to certain limits…you still need life insurance) and shares some expenses related to adoption.
+A membership is driven not only means the members have input, but also that it is the member’s monthly fees that are used to share the medical bills of others.

-Are Medical Bill Sharing Oraganizations Compatible with Obamacare?
+Are Medical Bill Sharing Organizations Compatible with Obamacare?

 Is Medical Bill Sharing really a Financially Legitimate Alternative?

 When it comes time to share medical bills there is a large group of members to draw from.
-That is a key reasons why medical bill sharing organizations are legitimate alternatives to health insurance.
+That is a key reason why medical bill-sharing organizations are legitimate alternatives to health insurance.